LiarPrincess/Violet/Documentation/Objects - Object representation.md

 Cons:

+- Wasted memory on Swift metadata - each Swift object holds an reference to its Swift type.
+We do not need this since we also store an reference to Python type which serves similar function.

 - Forced Swift memory management - ARC is “not the best” solution when working with circular references (which we have).
 For now we will just accept this, but this means that we could possibly waste a lot of memory.

-- We have to perfectly reproduce Python type hierarchy inside Swift which can cause some problems if the 2 languages have different view on certain behavior (spoiler: they have).
+- We have to perfectly reproduce Python type hierarchy inside Swift which can cause some problems if the 2 languages have different view on a certain behavior (spoiler: they have).

 If you think: